dfkibasys/platform/README.md

  <img src='/docs/model_base.png?raw=true' width='50%' height='50%'>

-The root concept is called Entity.
-An Entity needs to have an id and might have a name.
-The implementation ensures the the id is automatically generated as a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-So you typically don't need to take care about this.
+The root concept is called *Entity*.
+An *Entity* needs to have an *id* and might have a *name*.
+The implementation ensures that the *id* is automatically generated as a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+So, you typically don't need to take care about this.
 Industrie 4.0 scenarios often deal with distributed information in terms of [Asset Administration Shells](https://www.zvei.org/fileadmin/user_upload/Presse_und_Medien/Publikationen/2018/November/Details_of-the_Asset_Administration_Shell/Details_of-the_Asset_Administration_Shell.PDF).
-Thus, we foresee that an Entity can also have Metadata attached.
+Thus, we foresee that an *Entity* can also have *Metadata* attached.

 *TODO:* describe the other meta-models